-Question Answer Marks 2 Read the following text, which is an extract from a review of a new electric car, published on a science and technology website called The Verge .
+Question Answer Marks 2 Read the following text, which is an advertisement from an online shop, about the benefits of sleeping on silk pillowcases.
 25 Analyse the text, focusing on form, structure and language.
-Mark according to the levels of response marking criteria in Table C. Additional guidance: The analysis should address the style, form, genre, structure and languageof the text (including specific and relevant references), explaining how they create meaning in relation to audience and purpose.
+Mark according to the levels of response marking criteria in Table C. Additional guidance: The analysis should address the style, form, genre, structure and language of the text (including specific and relevant references), explaining how they create meaning in relation to audience and purpose.
 The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
 Candidates may organise their response in any appropriate way.
 They are not required to focus on form, structure and language in separate sections.
-Responses might analyse the following: the typical text conventions used in the review the ways in which the purpose affects the content and style of the text the ways in which the review appeals to its intended audience, e.g. through the tone and register used in the text any other relevant aspects of the text's form Structure the use of a title to introduce the review the inclusion of a strapline using a one-word sentence, which is onomatopoeic, for the opening paragraph the way in which discourse markers and anaphoric references are used in the text for cohesion and to develop the review shifts in focus to consider various aspects of the car / the writer's experience of driving it
+Responses might analyse the following: Form the typical text conventions used in the advertisement the ways in which the purpose affects the content and style of the text the ways in which the advertisement appeals to its intended audience, e.g. through the tone and register used in the text any other relevant aspects of the text's form Structure use of a rhetorical question for the text's title clearly establishes the purpose of the text and the writer's intention the use of a list-like paragraph sequence to structure the text presents each aspect/benefit of the silk pillowcase concisely to the reader